-AHP 105 MEDICAL TERMINOLOGY
+AHP105 MEDICAL TERMINOLOGY

 This course will introduce students to the terminology associated with medical language.
-To function effectively in health profession students must understand the structure of medical language, including prefixes, suffixes, root words and medical abbreviations.

-Through virtual laboratory assignments, terminology relative to the body systems is presented to help the student understand medical terminology.
-In addition to studying the medical terminology, the course briefly covers disease processes and treatment modalities such as psychiatry, oncology, radiology and nuclear medicine.
-This introductory course provides a basis for a more indepth study of human anatomy and physiology.
+To function effectively in the health professions, students must understand The Anatomy of Word Construction, including prefixes, suffixes, root words, and medical abbreviations.
+Through laboratory assignments, terminology relative to the body systems is presented to help the student understand medical terminology.
+In addition to studying the medical terminology, the course briefly covers disease processes and treatment modalities such as psychiatry, oncology, radiology, and nuclear medicine.
+This introductory course provides a basis for a more in-depth study of human anatomy and physiology.

-AHP 106 MEDICAL ANATOMY AND PHYSIOLOGY
+AHP106 MEDICAL ANATOMY AND PHYSIOLOGY

 Students are introduced to anatomical structures and physiological function of the human body.
-This course defines the integumentary, skeletal, muscular, nervous, endocrine, cardiovascular, respiratory, digestive, urinary and reproductive systems.
-Virtual practical laboratory experiences included in the course provide an understanding of basic anatomy and physiology which is the foundation for a career in health professions.
+This course defines the integumentary, skeletal, muscular, nervous, endocrine, cardiovascular, respiratory, digestive, urinary, lymphatic, and reproductive systems.
+Practical laboratory experiences included in the course provide a survey of basic anatomy and physiology which is the foundation for a career in health professions.